UnseenWizzard/git_training/README.md

 <!-- force pushing -->
 ### Public History, why you shouldn't rewrite it, and how to still do it safely

-As noted before changing history is an incredibly usefull part of a workflow that involves making a lot of small commits while you work.
+As noted before, changing history is a incredibly useful part of any workflow that involves making a lot of small commits while you work.

-While all the small atomic changes make it very easy for you to e.g. verify that with each change your test-suite still passes, and if it doesn't remove or amend just these specific changes, the 100 commits you've made to write `HelloWorld.java` are probably not something you want share with people.
+While all the small atomic changes make it very easy for you to e.g. verify that with each change your test-suite still passes and if it doesn't, remove or amend just these specific changes, the 100 commits you've made to write `HelloWorld.java` are probably not something you want to share with people.

 Most likely what you want to share with them, are a few well formed changes with nice commit messages telling your colleagues what you did for which reason.

-As long as all those commits only exist in your _Dev Environment_, you're perfectly save to do a `git rebase -i` and change history to your hearts content.
+As long as all those small commits only exist in your _Dev Environment_, you're perfectly save to do a `git rebase -i` and change history to your hearts content.

 Things get problematic when it comes to changing _Public History_.
 That means anything that has already made it to the _Remote Repository_.

 At this point is has become _public_ and other people's branches might be based on that history.
 That really makes it something you generally don't want to mess with.

-The usual advice is to "Never rewrite public history!" and while I repeat that here, I've got to admit, that there is decent amount of cases in which you might still want to rewrite _public history_.
+The usual advice is to "Never rewrite public history!" and while I repeat that here, I've got to admit, that there is a decent amount of cases in which you might still want to rewrite _public history_.

 In all of theses cases that history isn't 'really' _public_ though.
 You most certainly don't want to go rewriting history on the _master_ branch of an open source project, or something like your companys _release_ branch.